liuxin0824/DEG_rebuttal/README.md

 ## Section12.
 Multitask ability of DEG.

 We test the DEG's performance when faced with multiple tasks.
 We finetune a same RL guide for three different domains simultaneously: drawer-open, door-close, and coffee-button.
 This guide is used in all three tasks' RL process.
-The results demonstrate that DEG multitask can also conduct effective RL alone or improve the performance of Success Sparse Reward.
+The results demonstrate that DEG multitask can also conduct effective RL alone or improve the performance of Success Sparse Reward (i.e., DEG+).

 | task| DEG | DEG multitask|